anawoodrow/pm-ai-newsletter/README.md

 1. Click "Manage Sources" in the sidebar
 2. Add new sources with:
    - Name: Display name for the source
-   - URL: The source's URL
+   - URL: URL for source's RSS feed
-   - Color: Choose from available colors for visual distinction

 ### Refreshing Articles